Round number: Culture

 Round-number anniversaries are often especially celebrated.
 For example, a fiftieth birthday, the centenary of an event, or the millionth visitor or customer to a location or business.

-On January 1, 2000, the round-number year 2000 was widely celebrated.
-Technically, the 3rd millennium did not begin until January 1, 2001, a year later.
+On 1 January 2000, the round-number year 2000 was widely celebrated.
+Technically, according to some sources, the 3rd millennium did not begin until 1 January 2001, a year later, as there is no year zero in the Gregorian calendar.
+However, the astronomical year zero is −1 (1 BC) according to the latter.

 Round number bias

 Round number bias is the psychological tendency to prefer round numbers over others, which is passed onto a person through socialization.
 Round numbers are also easier for a person to remember, process, and perform mathematical operations on.

-Round number bias has been observed in American and Chinese stock markets and stock prices in general, in retail and grocery, where prices are often just slightly less than a rounded number (ex. $9.99 or $9.95), in investments, including crowdfunding, in the real estate market through mortgages, and number milestones.
+Round number bias has been observed mainly in retail and grocery, where prices are often just slightly less than a rounded number (ex. $9.99 or $9.95), in investments, including crowdfunding, in the real estate market through mortgages, and number milestones.

 Round numbers are often used when estimating the time taken to complete a task.